3Shain/kairo/README.md

 **But keep in mind, not all Behavior is mutable.
 By definition Behavior just store a varying value.**

-Behaviors can derive Behaviors, this is called computation.
+Behaviors can derive Behaviors, this is called Computation.

 ```ts
 const doubled = computed(()=>count.value*2); // create by a thunk.